Which Plants Repel Mosquitoes?

 Other Ways to Naturally Keep Mosquitoes Away

-Some plants will help repel mosquitoes.
-You also want to check the security of your home against the pests.
-Checking your screens, windows, and doors to make sure mosquitoes are unable to access you and your family indoors should be a priority.
+- Checking your screens, windows, and doors to make sure mosquitoes are unable to access you and your family indoors should be a priority.

 What Flowers Keep Mosquitoes Away?